94 The Guitar

 - I can't wait to jump right back into skiing when winter comes.

-- We can jump right back into our lessons when I get back
+- We can jump right back into our lessons when I get back from my trip.

 way too hard